ej86/ej86/README.md

 Healthcare product professional with 7+ years of experience across product design and product management, specializing in AI-driven systems, clinical workflows, and complex healthcare products.

-I now apply this domain and product expertise to data-driven analysis of healthcare products, workflows, and user experiences.
+I apply this domain and product expertise to data-driven analysis of healthcare products, workflows, and user experiences.

 ---